KrisHod/FishTradeCompany/README.md

 ﻿# FishTradeCompany

-It is a full-stack application that allows customers to place orders and managers are able to administer the orders, employees, and payments.
+Web application that allows customers to place orders and managers to administer the orders, employees, and payments depending on their position.

-●	Achieved scalability by implementing REST API architecture
+●	Project implements REST API best practices

-●	Inversion of Control and Dependency Injection reduces features implementation time
+●	Inversion of Control and Dependency Injection provide loose coupling and easy maintenance

 ●	Every application component is compliant with SOLID principles